Skip to main content

 • Support the creation, performance and promotion of outstanding new music in any genre

-• Enable the city’s most talented music creators to realise their potential and progress in their career development
+• Enable music creators at a pivotal point to realise their potential and progress in their career development

-We want to learn alongside our Resident Artists, so we’d love to welcome applicants who are open to collaborating with our team – helping to shape the creative community we’re building for emerging artists and those working in the music industry.
+We want to learn and improve alongside our Resident Artists, so we’d love to welcome applicants who are open to working collaboratively with our team – helping to shape how we support the creative community we’re building for people developing careers within the music industry.

 Our Resident Artists project will provide three music creators aged over 25 with: